Naagar/rPPG_HR/README.md

-# Heartbeat: Measuring heart rate using remote photoplethysmography (rPPG)
+# Updated---  Heartbeat: Measuring heart rate using remote photoplethysmography (rPPG)

 This is a simple implementation of rPPG, a way to measure heart rate without skin contact.
 It uses a video recording or live feed of the face to analyse subtle changes in skin color.